-- 1. citus extension will be automatically added to shared_preload_libraries. - 2.
+- 0. Patroni will set bootstrap.dcs.synchronous_mode to quorum if it is not explicitly set to any other value. - 1. citus extension will be automatically added to shared_preload_libraries. - 2.
 If max_prepared_transactions isn't explicitly set in the global dynamic configuration Patroni will automatically set it to 2max_connections. - 3.
 The citus.local_hostname GUC value will be adjusted from localhost to the value that Patroni is using in order to connect to the local PostgreSQL instance.
 The value sometimes should be different from the localhost because PostgreSQL might be not listening on it. - 4.
 The citus.database will be automatically created followed by CREATE EXTENSION citus. - 5.
 Current superuser credentials will be added to the pg_dist_authinfo table to allow cross-node communication.
 Don't forget to update them if later you decide to change superuser username/password/sslcert/sslkey! - 6.
-The coordinator primary node will automatically discover worker primary nodes and add them to the pg_dist_node table using the citus_add_node() function. - 7.
-Patroni will also maintain pg_dist_node in case failover/switchover on the coordinator or worker clusters occurs.
+The coordinator primary node will automatically discover worker primary nodes and add them to the pg_dist_node table using the citus_add_node() function.

+7. Patroni will also maintain pg_dist_node in case failover/switchover on the coordinator or worker clusters occurs.

-12.2 patronictl
+13.2 patronictl